osteele/mutagui/README.md

 - Regular expression patterns (`ignore: { regex: "pattern.*" }`)

 **Note:** Ignore patterns from `sync.defaults` are merged with session-specific patterns.
 Session-specific patterns are added to (not replacing) defaults.

-**Session Selection:** When a project file contains multiple session definitions:
-- If exactly one session is defined → uses that session
-- If multiple sessions are defined and one or more are active → uses the first active session (alphabetically)
-- If multiple sessions are defined and none are active → uses the first session alphabetically

 ## Contributing